 What are the Capital Gains Tax implications when you move out of your home and rent it out and then sell it?

-I love receiving questions from our listeners at Real Estate Talk – Victor sent in this one:
+I love receiving questions from our readers -Victor sent in this one:

 “I moved out of my principal place of residence, which I’ve been in for seven years, and then rented it out for three years.